-For information on the Deemed Permitted Boundary Activity process visit the Deemed Permitted Boundary Activity page.
+For information on the Deemed Permitted Boundary Activity process visit our Deemed Permitted Boundary Activity page.

-To make the process as smooth as possible submit a well-prepared application covering all aspects of your proposal.
+To make the process as smooth as possible, submit a well-prepared application covering all aspects of your proposal.
 This will save you both time and processing costs.
-Contact the Council’s Duty Planner on (06) 366 0999 to discuss your proposed consent to determine what information is required (e.g engineering report or landscape assessment etc.), particularly if you have a larger proposal in mind.
+Contact Council’s Duty Planner on 06 366 0999 to discuss your proposed consent to determine what information is required (eg engineering report or landscape assessment etc), particularly if you have a larger proposal in mind.

 You can submit your application online, by post, or in person.
 The information requirements are detailed below.

-To apply online, click on the Writeable PDF application form below, type into the form, save a copy for your records and then email the form and any required documentation that needs to be included to email@example.com.
-If you prefer to complete this by hand, please use the Print PDF.
+To apply online, download the Writeable PDF application form, type into the form, save a copy for your records and then email the form and any required documentation that needs to be included to firstname.lastname@example.org.
+If you'd prefer to complete this by hand, please use the Print PDF.

 You can also pay the fees associated with your application online.
 Please include confirmation of your payment when submitting your electronic application.
-For full information on how to make payments can be found on the paying us page.
+Full information on how to make payments can be found on our Paying Us page.
 No action will be taken on your application until payment has been receipted by Council and matched to your application.

 Please note: Council's firewall will prevent some items from being sent to us.
 It will also block large files (total file size must not exceed 10 Mb).
 If you experience difficulty, or need to transfer large files, please contact Council's Customer Experience Team.

-To apply for resource consent for either land use or subdivision consent, you will need to:
+To apply for resource consent for either land use or subdivision consent, you'll need to:

-- Fill in a Resource Consent Application Form, available on the Resource Consent Application Forms page
+- Fill in a Resource Consent Application Form, available on our Resource Consent Application Forms page.

 - Prepare an Assessment of Environmental Effects

-- If you think neighbours/other parties will be affected by your proposal, it is advisable to obtain written approval from them prior to lodging the application.
-If you are able to get written approval from all affected people, this will result in time and cost savings in processing your application.
+- If you think neighbours/other parties will be affected by your proposal, it's advisable to obtain written approval from them prior to lodging the application.
+If you're able to get written approval from all affected people, this will result in time and cost savings in processing your application.
 Written approval needs to be on the Written Approval Form, available on our Resource Consent Application Forms page.
 For written approvals to be accepted by Council they must include copies of plans and elevations signed by the affected neighbour/party.
-To see further information continue onto the consultation with affected parties section.
+To see further information continue onto the Consulting with affected parties section.

-- Pay the relevant deposit fee (see fees and charges)
+- Pay the relevant deposit fee (see our Planning Fees and Charges page).

 The AEE is a statement of the effects of a proposed activity on the environment.
 An AEE must be included with all applications for resource consent.
 The purpose of an AEE is to:

-An application for a Resource Consent is incomplete if it is not accompanied by an AEE.
+An application for a Resource Consent is incomplete if it's not accompanied by an AEE.
 The effects of a proposed activity are a key consideration when an application is assessed.

 When preparing the assessment you should consider and address (where applicable) the following matters:

-- Identify the reason/s Resource Consent is being sought.
-You will need to think about your proposal and how it will change the site you intend to use/develop.
+- Identify the reason(s) Resource Consent is being sought.
+You'll need to think about your proposal and how it will change the site you intend to use/develop.

 - Describe the site, including any existing buildings, site features, and the types of activities on surrounding properties.